Juhani

 advanced solutions and for them very general ISO 9001 standard and third party

-certifications is too vague for a real QA.
+certifications are too vague for a real QA.
 They are interested in customer-tailored

 authorities: They are responsible about the minimum national performance level